imlauer/imlauer.github.io/index.md

 The biggest problems are overpopulation and zero-sum games.

-I want money.
+_I want money.
 I have high TC.
 I get big compensation.
 I advance in my career.
 I have many business opportunity.
 I am senior employee.
 I have many reports.
 I have big package.
 I am important.
 I fly on private jet.
 I party with model.
 I go to prestigious school.
 I have piece of paper with school logo.
 I think people still have no idea how fake the US economy is, and how bad it will get over the next 20 years.
 I used to think that this was just a phenomenon in tech, but now tech is everything.
-If nobody is creating the value and everyone is trying to cannibalize, eventually there is nothing left.
+If nobody is creating the value and everyone is trying to cannibalize, eventually there is nothing left._ - George Hotz mocking zero sum games.

 ---